 The requirements for an organization to become an RPO include ownership by U.S. citizens and passing a background check.
 It must also register with the CMMC-AB, which requires a commitment to comply with the CMMC-AB Code of Professional Conduct.
 An organization must have an RP as an employee or contractor at all times to remain an RPO.

-An organization must display a certain level of commitment to be a CMMC-AB RPO, including qualified personnel on staff, training, and ongoing financial expenditures.
+An organization must display a certain level of commitment to be a CMMC-AB RPO, including ownership by "US Persons," qualified personnel on staff, training, and ongoing financial expenditures.
 RPOs can immediately begin operating in this capacity while working towards other CMMC designations such a C3PAO.
 C3PAOs will also be able to help their clients obtain CMMC certification when they become available.

 Do you need to get ready for a CMMC audit?
 In order to be awarded new defense contracts in the near future, and to avoid potential fines, you must implement NIST SP 800-171 controls.
 Learn how by contacting us at 763-546-8354 or schedule your free consultation today.